mohanataraj/ballistic-coefficient-patent/README.md

+checkout process to design build rockets docx to see how to build design patent, Idea starts it all.

 # ballistic-coefficient-solution
 This is a rocket process or mechanism for diametrically volume collapsable structure, these are a whole new class of rockets where idea has not being seen or implemented yet.
 This is the first form of writing to work on a such class of rockets to solve ballistic coefficient problem.